marciamota/FEND-Capstone-Travel-App/README.md

 1. In a terminal run "npm run build-prod".
 2. Then run "npm run start".
 3. In a browser navigate to localhost:8081 and test the App.

+## Run tests
-### Run test
+### Run jest test
+1. In a terminal run "npm run build-prod".
-1. To run jest test use the command "npm run test".
+2. In a terminal run "npm run test".
 ### Test service workers
 1. In a terminal run "npm run build-prod".
 2. Then run "npm run start".